ll7/scenario_runner/Docs/Create_Scenarios.md

 The criteria should be based on the atomic criteria defined in _atomic_scenario_criteria.py_.

-As a result, the class should look as follows:
+### An exemplary implementation of an empty class with the three mentioned methods would look as follows:

    ```
    class NewScenario(BasicScenario):